DappCoderr/Cadence-Fun/doc/docs/Module 2/Lesson 6.md

 ```

 Inside a struct, you can define variables and functions.
-Every time you create a struct, you must include an initializer to set initial variable values.
+Every time you create a struct followed by the structure name, you must include an initializer to set initial variable values.
 Let's take a look:

 ```jsx